Dynamit/referee/README.md

 [![Build Status](https://travis-ci.org/Dynamit/referee.svg?branch=master)](https://travis-ci.org/Dynamit/referee) [![Gem Version](https://badge.fury.io/rb/objc-referee.svg)](http://badge.fury.io/rb/objc-referee)

+# Deprecated

+As of *2017-01-01* this project is deprecated.
+It does not work with newer versions of Swift and we (Dynamit) will not support it.

 Referee is a script that generates Objective-C or Swift objects for easily referencing your resources in code, providing IDE auto-complete and compile-time safety for your app.

 The currently supported resource types are: